JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 Interface (GUI).
 With a GUI we might roll a mouse to the logo of a folder and click or tap (on a touch screen) to show the content of that folder.
 In a Commandline Interface the user can do all of the same actions (e.g. show the content of a folder).
 On the Commandline the user passes commands to the computer as lines of text.

-- What is a Read Evaluate Print Loop (REPL)?
+Below are the steps in a Read Evaluate Print Loop (REPL):

 1. the shell presents a prompt (like `$`)
 2. user types a command and presses the <kbd>Enter</kbd> key